umbibio/Toxoplasma_CDC/README.md

   note: all figures and tables for downstream analysis of cut&run and DEGs(KD_vs_WT) has been    done in this script.
 PowerPoint CutRUN_DEGs_V4_05_05_23 analysis

-13. Dynamic time Warping clustering of gene sets - dtw_clustering.R This script takes genes and cluster them and plot the rna and atac profiles according to the   cluster.
+13. Dynamic time Warping clustering of gene sets - dtw_clustering_rna_tran_new.R This script takes genes and cluster them and plot the rna and atac profiles according to the               cluster.  (ordered rna clusters)

+13. Dynamic time Warping clustering of gene sets - dtw_clusters_cutRun_DEGs_new.R

 14. all_expression_atac_profiles.R

   If we dont want to cluster the expression or accessibility curves, we can use this script to  plot the expression and accessibility of a gene set.

 15. GO_enrichment_new.R

   takes the output of toxodb enrichment analsys process the tables and plot the top rankes GO terms.

 16. sc_expr_plot.R - plots rna expression of KD and WT + violin plots for each each gene